lionelmace/iks-lab/book/monitor-cluster-logs.md

 1. Select the category **Logging**

-1. Click the button **Create monitoring instance**.
+1. Click the button **Create logging instance**.

-1. Make sure to enter a meaningful name for the service instance such as sysdig-YOURINITIAL.
+1. Make sure to enter a meaningful name for the service instance such as logdna-YOURINITIAL.

 1. Select the resource group that your cluster is in.
 By default, the Default resource group is set for you.